markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 ![](/static/img/iotcookbook/yun/ArudinoYun_RST.jpg)

+Make sure the Yun is fully booted before performing reset/recovery.
+Then:

  1. Pressing the *Wifi Reset button* for >5s (but less than 30s) and then releasing will *reset the Wifi configuration to factory default*

  2. Pressing the *Wifi Reset button* for >30s and then releasing will *restore the Linux system image to factory default*

-Both functions will also reboot the Yun.
+Both functions will also reboot the Yun (after releasing the button).
 Restoring the system image to factory defaults also resets any Wifi configuration you've done.

 If you've previously tinkered around with the Yun, we suggest resetting it before following this tutorial, since it decreases chances of software/configuration conflicts.